istio/istio.io/content/docs/reference/config/helm-customization/index.md

 ---
-title: Customization the Helm Installation
+title: Customise the Helm Installation
-description: Customize the Istio installation with the included Helm chart.
+description: Customise the Istio installation with the included Helm chart.
 weight: 30
 keywords: [kubernetes,helm]
 aliases: